cleo/connector-batchapi/README.md

 As a convenience action&lowbar;<i>alias</i>&lowbar;schedule and other action schedule columns accept the shorthand `polling` for the official API schedule `on file continuously`.

-Built-in templates can be used for only a single object type per file and a single request per row.
+Built-in templates can be used for only a single object type per file and a single request per row (although the user template will also automatically create the authenticator indicated in the `Host` column if it does not yet exist&mdash;see [the template](https://github.com/cleo/connector-batchapi/blob/master/src/main/resources/com/cleo/labs/connector/batchapi/processor/template/default/user.yaml)).
 You can construct your own templates that can use conditionals and token expressions to create multiple object types from a single CSV, or can create multiple requests per row.

 ### [&lt;](built-in-templates-) Advanced template features [&gt;](-formatting-results)